 There are many different types of mussels around the world.
-A mussel is much like a clam; it lives in a shell and thrives in salt or fresh water rivers, streams, tidal water, and lakes.
-Mussels are also favorite dish among many shellfish lovers as well as a hated pest in lakes and rivers.
+A mussel is much like a clam; it lives in a shell and thrives in salt or fresh water rivers, streams, tidal water and lakes.
+Various mussel species are also favorite dish among many shellfish lovers as well as a hated pest in lakes and rivers.

 Zebra Mussels (Dreissena ploymorpha)

 The zebra mussel is a freshwater mussel species and is found in the lakes and rivers of America.
 They originated from Poland and the Soviet Union and made their first appearance in America in Lake St. Clair, in 1988.
 They have a striped pattern on their shell giving them the name zebra.
 They are small, but some can grow up to 2 inches and live four to five years.